-Although the CX Swiss Military 20,000 Feet diver is powered by a pretty standard ETA Valjoux 7750 self-winding chronograph caliber, it is the die-hard titanium case that paved its way to the Guinness Book of Records.
+Although the CX Swiss Military 20,000 Feet diver features a pretty standard ETA Valjoux 7750 self-winding chronograph caliber, it is the die-hard titanium case that paved its way to the Guinness Book of Records.

 What are 20,000 feet?
 It is about 6096 meters or about 609.6 kg of water pressure per square centimeter of its 10mm-thick sapphire crystal.
 Now, can you imagine that?!

 Impressive enough, but to further prove the point, Montres Charmex SA that owns the CX Swiss Military brand also produced a series of stunning videos that show how durable the 20,000 Feet is.

 How about withstanding a series of blows by a 12-gauge shotgun?
 Or, maybe, surviving a blast from a water cannon?
 One of the videos even shows the 20,000 Feet put near a standard 450g explosive charge (it is almost as powerful as 10 hand grenades) and successfully keeps on ticking after the blast, while the competitor (perhaps, a Rolex diver?) is blown to pieces.

 Unlike many chronograph-enabled divers that are powered by simple three-hand movements like ETA 2824 or ETA 2892 with third-party add-on modules from Dubois-Depraz (like, for example, the Dubois-Depraz 44560) or some other manufacturer, this particular watch is equipped with the good old ETA Valjoux 7750 ebauche: a natural-born chronograph caliber, which is known for its high reliability and robustness.